UNIBZ-Programming-Project/lab-git/README.md

 # Regular Expressions

-These **ungraded** exercises were designed for you to practice working with Git and Github.
+These exercises were designed for you to practice working with Git and Github.

 Please read the instructions for each exercise carefully.